ThongVM003/HeartWatcher/README.md

 This will start the FastAPI server on `http://<your-ip-address>:6547`.

-Next, go to samsung store and search for "Heart Rate to Web For Streamers" and install the app on your smart watch.
+Next, go to store and search for "Heart Rate to Bluetooth" and install the app on your smart watch.
-Configure the app to send heart rate data to the server running on `http://<your-ip-address>:6547`.
+Configure the app to connect bluetooth to your devices and the script will be started Configure the app to send heart rate data to the server running on `http://<your-ip-address>:6547`.

 Finally, open the browser and go to `http://<your-ip-address>:6547/chart` to see the real-time heart rate data and alerts.